1jss/C9-lang/README.md

 C9 is a subset of the C99 programing language with opinionated coding style.

 ## Purpose
 The purpose of C9 is to create a learnable, portable and readable programming language that can be compiled on existing C99 compilers.
 It does this by limiting the number of keywords, types and features available in the language as well as promoting a set of opinionated coding styles.
+The intention is to make a small (*learnable*) language that can be compiled on many different (desktop) systems (*portable*) in a standardised style that makes the code easy to understand (*readable*).

+*C9 is not intended to replace C99.
+If you already know C or come to a point where you need a keyword that is not available in C9, use C99 instead.*

+## Goals
+- **Learnable**: Should be beginner friendly.
+Include only a very small amount of keywords.
+- **Portable**: Should compile on any existing C99 compiler.
+No build system or external libraries required.
+- **Readable**: The language should have a standardised coding style.

+# C9 and C99 comparison
+As C9 is a subset of the C99 programing language the following part is intended for someone that already knows C99 and wants to know what is missing in C9 and why.

 ## Keywords
 All C99 keywords are reserved in C9, but many are not allowed.